rticommunity/rticonnextdds-connector-py/docs/features.rst

 .. py:currentmodule:: rticonnextdds_connector

-*RTI Connector*, as a simplified API, provides access to a subset of the features that *RTI Connext DDS* provides.
+Because *RTI Connector* is a simplified API, it provides access to a subset of the features in *RTI Connext DDS*.

 In addition to the functionality described in the rest of this documentation, this section summarizes the support that *RTI Connector* provides for some notable